School Science Lessons

 9.13 Class Cryptophyceae, cryptomonads

-Cryptomonads have mechanical escape "spring", single cells are red to olive-brown, motile cells have two unequal flagella.
+Cryptomonads are algae with mechanical escape "spring", single cells, and are red to olive-brown, motile cells have two unequal flagella.

 Examples: Cryptomonas, Chroomonas, Rhodomonas, Chlamydomonas, Chlorococcum, Chilomonas, Falcomonas, Plagioselmis, Rhinomonas, Teleaulax